andreypopp/K.jl/K.jl/test/basics.md

     julia> k"(2*2)+2"
     6

-## Verbs / Functions
+## Verbs & Functions

-K calls functions verbs.
-There are built-in verbs and user-defined verbs.

-K built-in verbs can be monadic (accept a single argument, prefix form) or dyadic (accept two arguments, infix form), there are some exceptions but later on them.
+K has verbs & functions.
+Verbs are primitive function values built into the language, there are monadic verbs (accept a single argument) and dyadic verbs (accept two arguments and **can be called infix**).

 Let's explore using monadic verbs first: